 Robert Serio is a partner in the law firm Gibson, Dunn & Crutcher LLP, resident in its New York Office, and a member of the firm’s Litigation Department, where he serves as one of the three national co-leaders of the firm’s Securities Litigation Practice Group.
 Rob is a co-editor of the Practising Law Institute’s treatise on securities litigation, entitled Securities Litigation: A Practitioner’s Guide.
 His practice involves complex commercial and business litigation, with an emphasis on securities class actions, shareholder derivative litigation, SEC enforcement matters and corporate investigations.
 Rob is a graduate of Harvard College and UCLA School of Law.

 Ralph Shapiro is chairman of Avondale Investment Partners.
-Ralph serves on the UCLA School of Law Board of Advisors.
-He is a member of the board of the United Cerebral Palsy Foundation of Los Angeles, Ventura, and Santa Barbara counties, the Spastic Children’s Endowment Foundation, and he is a former member of the executive board for the Medical Sciences at UCLA.
+Ralph serves on the UCLA School of Law Board of Advisors and the board of directors of the UCLA Foundation.
+He is a member of the board of the California NanoSystems Institute at UCLA, the United Cerebral Palsy Research and Education Foundation, the Spastic Children’s Endowment Foundation and the Scripps Research Institute, and he is a former member of the executive board for the Medical Sciences at UCLA.
 Ralph holds both his undergraduate and law degrees from UCLA.

 Evelyn Shimazaki has spent much of her career at the leading technology firms in Silicon Valley.
 She is Associate General Counsel of Pro Unlimited @ Facebook.
 Prior to joining Facebook, she has served as Chief Counsel, Commercial for Tesla and Senior Counsel at Apple.
 Evelyn is a Founding Board Member of UCLA Law Women LEAD, and she is a graduate of UCLA School of Law.

 Ken Ziffren is a co-founder and partner of Ziffren, Brittenham, LLP, considered one of the country’s preeminent entertainment law firms.
 In addition, Ken is an adjunct professor at UCLA School of Law, teaching a seminar course in motion picture distribution.
-Ken is a member and prior chair of the UCLA School of Law Board of Advisors and its Campaign Cabinet.
+Ken is a member and prior chair of the UCLA School of Law Board of Advisors and its Campaign Cabinet, and he is a director of City National Corporation, Public Counsel and the Skirball Center.
 Ken graduated from Northwestern University and UCLA School of Law.